 Do keep the disclaimer in mind: delays due to customs, port availability and sea conditions are very common.
 Call or mail in advance to get an update.

-- Batumi: U&G Agency ([email protected] – 34 Kutaisi Street) handles ticket sales.
+- Batumi: U&G Agency ([email protected] – now at 32 Gogebashvili St., no longer on Kutaisi Street) handles ticket sales.
 You can e-mail them in advance to get the latest updates on the shipping schedule.

 - Odessa: The Ukrferry office is located at 4a Sabanskiy, Odessa (map)

 - Batumi: the Batumi port is located off Gogebashvili street (map).
-This is a cargo terminal without facilities for foot passengers.
+This is a cargo terminal without any facilities for foot passengers, except for 3 wooden benches.

 We do not have a report of the trip with Ferrysped yet.
-Below is a report of a 2017 trip with Ukrferry.
+Below is a mash-up of reports of trips with Ukrferry from 2017 and 2018.

 Cabins are spacious with ensuite shower and toilet and plenty of outlets.
 Most passengers are male truck drivers.

 The ferry ticket includes 3 meals per day, served at 8am, 1pm, and 6.30pm.
 If you are on board at these times you will be fed.
-Meals are a set menu of Ukrainian flavours.
-Anyone on a diet barring meat, dairy, gluten, … should self-cater.
-Bring enough for 5 days, but make sure you can eat it later in case you arrive on time.
-The onboard shop only sells alcohol.
+Meals are a set menu of Ukrainian flavours – canteen-style.
+Anyone on a diet barring meat, dairy, gluten, … can say so, and will get the same menu as others, without the meat and an extra helping of the other ingredients.
+If you prefer to self-cater, bring enough for 5 days, but make sure you can eat it later in case you arrive on time.

 When docked, drivers remain on board to await immigration.
 Foot passengers are escorted off and taken in a small yellow bus to the immigration office.
 Chornomorsk is still 20km from Odessa.
 Options are to take a taxi, walk to the highway and flag down a passing bus or get a ride with a fellow passenger.
-No money changing facilites at the port.
+An exchange office has advertised opening hours 8.00-17.00, should you be lucky enough to arrive during the day.
+Best to exchange a little bit of money on the boat/in Batumi for the ride into Odessa.

 Immigration for foot passengers happens onboard.
 Drivers have to wait longer for customs.
 Once you are out of the port, you can catch a bus or quick taxi ride to the center of Batumi.
 You might even walk.

-Thanks go to Trevor for pictures and info: his full account can be read at White Monkey Travels.
+Thanks go to adi and Trevor for pictures and info.